-Join Earthroots tidal experts Macy and Britta to explore the tide pools, learn about the animals who call them home, and learn about tidal zones, identification, and taxonomy.
-Draw and journal your experiences.
+Join Earthroots tidal enthusiast Macy to explore the tide pools, observe the animals who call them home, and learn about tidal zones and identification.
+Come enjoy a fun afternoon at the beach that will include storytelling, songs, nature journaling, and exploration.
 End the day with sand in your shoes, salt on your skin, and a new understanding and experience of the beach!

 - Kids and families will explore tidepools while learning about

 - animal adaptations

 Participants will bring

 - nature journal (optional)

 Ages 7-14 may drop off without a parent